The Face of Populism: Examining Differences in Facial Emotional Expressions of Political Leaders Using Machine Learning: Data Method

 The second step is emotion detection within the verified detected face box.
-We relied on implementing the mini-Xception architecture of CNN \citep{arriaga2017Realtime} aimed at detecting 6 basic facial expressions of emotion, as well as a neutral expression.
+We relied on implementing the mini-Xception architecture of CNN \citep{arriaga2017Realtimea} aimed at detecting 6 basic facial expressions of emotion, as well as a neutral expression.
+This model uses 4 residual depth-wise separable convolutions with input shape of 64x64 pixels (grayscale) and outputs 7 emotion scores.
+We initialized the detector with MTCNN enabled using the \texttt{FER(mtcnn=True)} constructor from the \emph{fer} library.
 Similar to the face detection approach outlined above, this implementation is aimed at real-time emotion detection from video input for robotic applications.
-This model achieves 66\% accuracy \citep[see][p.~3 for more details]{arriaga2017Realtime} on the FER2013 dataset \citep{goodfellow2013Challenges} which is a standard benchmark for emotion detection.
-The dataset consists of 30,000 small images (48x48 pixels) showing diverse facial expressions of different emotions. \footnote{FER2013 was constructed using Google Images API queries for emotion-related keywords like ``blissful'' and ``enraged'', combined with queries introducing diversity in gender, age and ethnicity represented in the images.
+This model achieves 66\% accuracy \citep[see][p.~3 for more details]{arriaga2017Realtimea} on the FER2013 dataset \citep{goodfellow2013Challenges} which is a standard benchmark for emotion detection.
+This dataset consists of 30,000 small images (48x48 pixels) showing diverse facial expressions of different emotions. \footnote{FER2013 was constructed using Google Images API queries for queries for emotion-related keywords like ``blissful'' and``enraged'', combined with queries introducing diversity in gender, age and ethnicity represented in the images.
 Images were then labeled by human coders \citep[pp.~3-4]{goodfellow2013Challenges}.
-Unfortunately, no information is provided by the authors of the dataset regarding the number of human coders nor their background, or the labeling methodology applied to extract training labels for every image included in the FER2013 dataset.} Each emotional expression has approximately 6000 images, except disgust, which is only present in 600 images.
-According to the authors, human classification accuracy is in the range of $65\% \pm 5\%$, but no additional information about the sample size, number of coders, or detection procedure is given.
-While mini-Xception performs worse than the state-of-the-art methods \citep[up to 93.7\% with additional training data, see][]{ezerceli2022Convolutional}, it stays within range of reported human classification accuracy and is a fast, memory-saving, and open-source solution that can be deployed on personal computers and therefore has more potential for widespread use in computational communication research.
-Additionally, since we were motivated to investigate mean trends in expressed emotion scores with a large number of frames for each video, single-frame accuracy was not a primary concern for this study.
+Unfortunately, no information is provided by the authors of the dataset regarding the number of human coders nor their background, or the labeling methodology applied to extract training labels for every image included in the FER2013 dataset.
+Benchmarks based on the FER2013 dataset should be taken with caution, especially in social science applications, because the dataset construction and validation documentation lacks crucial information about inter-coder reliability, coding procedures, and potential biases in the image selection process} Each emotional expression has approximately 6000 images, except disgust, which is only present in 600 images.
+According to \citet{goodfellow2013Challenges}, human classification accuracy is in the range of $65\% \pm 5\%$, but no additional information about the sample size, number of coders, or detection procedure is given.